Nurses go on strike at 2 big New York City hospitals

 Associated Press

-The New York State Nurses Association, which represents the workers, said it was being forced into the drastic step because of chronic understaffing that leaves them caring for too many patients.

-Strikers sang the chorus from Twisted Sister’s 1984 hit “We’re Not Gonna Take It” on Monday morning outside Mount Sinai on Manhattan’s Upper East Side.
+The privately owned hospitals were postponing nonemergency surgeries, diverting ambulances to other medical centers, pulling in temporary staffers, and assigning administrators with nursing backgrounds to work in wards in order to cope with the walkout.

+As many as 3,500 nurses at Montefiore Medical Center in the Bronx and about 3,600 at Mount Sinai Hospital in Manhattan were off the job.
+Hundreds picketed, some singing the chorus from Twisted Sister’s 1984 hit “We’re Not Gonna Take It,” outside Mount Sinai.
+It was one of many New York hospitals deluged with COVID-19 patients as the virus made the city an epicenter of deaths in spring 2020.

-“We were heroes only two years ago,” said Warren Urquhart, a nurse in transplant and oncology units, referring to the height of the COVID-19 crisis.
+“We were heroes only two years ago,” said Warren Urquhart, a nurse in transplant and oncology units.
 “We was on the front lines of the city when everything came to a stop.
 And now we need to come to a stop so they can understand how much we mean to this hospital and to the patients.”

-Nurse practitioner Juliet Escalon said, “We were so-called heroes — and now, this is how you treat the heroes?”

-Union officials say nurses are pushing the issue of staffing levels for patients’ sake, as well as their own.
-Escalon said she sometimes finds herself caring for twice as many people as ideal standards call for and skipping bathroom breaks to attend to patients.

-Mount Sinai’s chief nursing officer, Fran Cartwright, has said that she empathizes with overtaxed nurses and that the hospital needs time to rebuild its ranks after the coronavirus pandemic spurred upheaval and departures in nursing and many other professions.

-In the meantime, both hospitals planned to assign managers and others not represented by the union to cover the shifts of striking workers.
+The union for nurses, the New York State Nurses Association, said they had to strike because chronic understaffing leaves them caring for too many patients.

+Jed Basubas said he generally attends to eight to 10 patients at a time, twice the ideal number in the units where he works.
+Nurse practitioner Juliet Escalon said she sometimes skips bathroom breaks to attend to patients.
+So does Ashleigh Woodside, who said her 12-hour operating-room shifts often stretch to 14 hours because short staffing forces her and others to work overtime.

+Montefiore said it had agreed to add 170 more nurses.
+Mount Sinai’s administration said the union’s focus on nurse-to-patient ratios “ignores the progress we have made to attract and hire more new nurses, despite a global shortage of healthcare workers that is impacting hospitals across the country.”

+The hospitals said Monday that they had prepared for the strike and were working to minimize the disruption.

-Montefiore officials said in a statement Monday, “We remain committed to seamless and compassionate care, recognizing that the union leadership’s decision will spark fear and uncertainty across our community.”
+“We remain committed to seamless and compassionate care, recognizing that the union leadership’s decision will spark fear and uncertainty across our community,” Montefiore said.
+“This is a sad day for New York City.”

-Mount Sinai officials said, “We’re prepared to minimize disruption, and we encourage Mount Sinai nurses to continue providing the world-class care they’re known for, in spite of NYSNA’s strike.”

-Montefiore and Mount Sinai had been getting ready for a walkout by transferring patients, diverting ambulances to other institutions, postponing nonemergency medical procedures and arranging for temporary staffing.

 The union did not immediately accept the proposal.
 In a statement, it said Hochul, a Democrat, “should listen to the frontline COVID nurse heroes and respect our federally-protected labor and collective bargaining rights.”